The department includes generalists, gynecologic oncologists, urogynecologists, reproductive endocrinologists, and

 The primary training site is OHSU Hospital and the OHSU Center for Women's Health, known as “The Hill,” which includes Doernbecher Children’s Hospital and the Veteran’s Administration Hospital.

-Dr. Amy Stenson oversees the activities of site directors at each of the four hospitals where residents rotate off the Hill.
+Dr. Ian Fields oversees the activities of site directors at each of the hospitals where residents rotate off of the Hill.
 Each site director is responsible for day-to-day supervision and management of the individual resident rotations at the various teaching hospitals.

-Dr. Virginia Leslie manages activities at the Providence St. Vincent Medical Center and the Virginia Garcia Memorial Health Center
+Dr. Virginia Leslie manages our clinical and educational experiences at Providence St. Vincent Medical Center and Virginia Garcia Memorial Health Center